CGFS93/Election-Analysis/README.md

 ## Election-Audit Summary:

+The script used to gather all the data points for this analysis was written in python using VSC.
+The method employed for this analysis should be considered by The Election Commission Board as a standard practice moving forward.
+The written code is highly versatile and efficient (less than) 200 lines of code enable the following functions:

 	1. Calculate the total number of votes cast.
 	2. Get a complete list of candidates who received votes.
 	3. Calculate the total number of votes each candidate received.